 - Local and private AI will matter because some businesses cannot send sensitive knowledge into every external service by default.

-- RAG and memory management will matter because business value often lives in internal documents, procedures, tickets, databases, and staff knowledge.
+- Trusted data, controlled retrieval, and memory management will matter because business value often lives in internal documents, procedures, tickets, databases, and staff knowledge.

 - Governance layers will matter because AI that can act must be permissioned, tested, logged, reviewed, and improved.

-- Custom software will matter because businesses need AI inside their real workflows, not only inside a chat box.
+- Custom software will matter because businesses need AI inside their real workflows, operating surfaces, and decision paths.

 - Digital commerce AI will matter because online stores need better product, service, support, merchandising, retention, and revenue recovery systems.